 Do most content marketers want to make money blogging?
 As far as I know.

-These tips will explain how to do all these.
+Carnegie’s tips in HOW TO WIN FRIENDS AND INFLUENCE PEOPLE will explain how to do all these.

 This post will explain how to apply Carnegie’s classic tips to blogging and marketing.